omarlamin01/Lamine-License/README.md

 COMPANY_PHONE="+212 6 00 00 00 00"
 ```

-Important: Make sure that the 'COMPANY_URL' variable ends with a slash.
-And leads to a valid url that contains your licensing system backend.
+Important: Make sure that the ```COMPANY_URL``` variable ends with a slash.
+And leads to a valid url that contains your
+licensing system backend.

 ### 2. Run Migration